 How to update your list in Microsoft Lists

 Now, we’re going to use a Microsoft Forms form to update a list in Microsoft Lists.
 We’ll do this by triggering a Power Automate flow when the form submits new data.
 To see how they all work together, open the issue tracking form in preview mode, add the values such as those shown in Figure L and click Submit.
-If the tab is still open, click the tab, and then, click Preview.
+If the form tab is still open, click the tab, and then, click Preview.

 Using the App Launcher, open the issue tracking list.
-If your tab is still open, just click the tab to view the list shown in Figure M. As you can see, the flow copied the data you entered into the form to store in the list.
+If your list tab is still open, click the tab to view the list shown in Figure M. As you can see, the flow copied the data you entered into the form to store in the list.

 Putting it all together

 Many organizations have a ticket-type tracking file.
 And that’s essentially what we’ve created here; although, there’s no ticket number exchange, which is something you might want to include.
-For instance, you might want to send an email to someone on the IT team every time a record is added to the list.
+Or, you might want to send an email to someone on the IT team every time a record is added to the list.
 These are things you’ll want to consider adding when customizing a flow for your own work.